sk400/filmpro/README.md

 - Store user data and preferences using Firebase Firestore
 - Enjoy a visually appealing and responsive design powered by Chakra UI

-## Getting Started

-1. Clone this repository
-2. Install dependencies using `npm install`
-3. Set up Firebase authentication and Firestore
-4. Run the app using `npm start`

 ## Technologies Used

 - React.js